Hybrid regime: Global State of Democracy Report

-V-Dem Institute
+V-Dem Democracy Indices

-According to the V-Dem Institute compiled by the University of Gothenburg there are 65 hybrid regimes.
-V-Dem's "Regimes of the World" indicators identify four political regimes: closed autocracies, electoral autocracies, electoral democracies, and liberal democracies with both electoral autocracies and electoral democracies grouped as hybrid regimes.
+According to the V-Dem Democracy Indices compiled by the V-Dem Institute at the University of Gothenburg there are 65 hybrid regimes.
+V-Dem's "Regimes of the World" indicators identify four political regimes: closed autocracies, electoral autocracies, electoral democracies, and liberal democracies.

 According to the V-Dem Institute:

 Freedom House

-Freedom House "measures the level of democratic governance in 29 countries from Central Europe to Central Asia".
+Freedom House measures the level of political and economic governance in 29 countries from Central Europe to Central Asia.

 "Freedom House assign scores to countries and territories across the globe on 10 indicators of political rights (e.g., whether there is a realistic opportunity for opposition parties to gain power through elections) and 15 indicators of civil liberties (e.g., whether there is a free and independent media)."
-Freedom House classifies transitional or hybrid regimes as;
+Freedom House classifies transitional or hybrid regimes as: